 Students may request a LOA of up to 2 years in length, provided the LOA does not cause the student to exceed their program's time to completion policy.
-While on LOA, students retain limited access to University Services, including the library, University e-mail, and University computer systems.
+Per Department of Education regulations, any LOA greater than 180 days is considered a withdrawal for the purposes of Title IV funding.
+Students who are on an approved leave for a period of time greater than 180 days will be reported as withdrawn to the National Student Clearinghouse (NSC) and the National Student Loan Database System (NSLDS) as well as subject to student loan repayment.
+It is the responsibility of the student to contact their loan servicers with questions regarding their loan status.
+Please note that upon successful return from a University approved leave of absence greater than 180 days, students will be reinstated effective the agreed upon return date and an update will be provided to both the NSC and NSDLS.
+While on LOA, students retain limited access to University Services, including the library, University email, and University computer systems.
 Students on leave of absence are ineligible to run for or hold student organization/club/class offices and are not permitted to participate in the Federal Work Study program.